SvenKortekaas/brandweeruitgeest.nl/README.md

  5. Submit a **Pull request** so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+NOTE: If adding images make sure they are less than 300kb or else the Travis build will fail

 ## Hoe draai/test je de site